FabienH27/trombi-fil/README.md

 ## Get started

-Run `npx vite` and launch the app in your favorite browser.
+Run `npm start` and launch the app in your favorite browser.

 ## About this project